sombriks/enterprise-kotlin-handbook/docs/0014-spring.md

 # Spring(Boot), the _de-facto_ enterprise java (and more!) standard

+## Before we start - The "D" in SOLID

 ## History the way i remember

-## Before we start - The "D" in SOLID
+## Difference between spring framework and spring boot

 ## Initialize a spring boot project